lettergram/sentence-classification/README.md

 - Exclamation (Exclamatory Sentence)
 - Command (Imperative Sentence)

 Each of the above broad sentence categories can be expanded and can be made more indepth.
+The way these networks and scripts are designed it should be possible expand to classify other sentence types, provided the data is provided.

-This was developed for a guide on [austingwalters.com](https://austingwalters.com).
-Feel free to add PRs to update, improve, etc.
+This was developed for a guide on building practical/applied neural networks on [austingwalters.com](https://austingwalters.com), as well as practial applications at [Metacortex](https://metacortex.me/).

+Please, feel free to add PRs to update, improve, and use freely!

 ---------------------